MichalZaniewicz/tauron-elicznik-scraper/README.md

 Energy meter ID can be obtained from https://elicznik.tauron-dystrybucja.pl/ website under "Punkt poboru:" field.
 Script currently supports only G11 tariff.

-You can change dane[chartDay] to get data from another day (not only last one).
+You can change dane[chartDay] to get data from another day (not only the last one).

 Enjoy :)